 The first edition of the Uniform Plumbing Code (UPC) in North America was officially adopted by IAPMO in 1945, based on the recommendations of the committee comprising of plumbing inspectors, master and journeyman plumbers, sanitary and mechanical engineers, public utility companies and the plumbing industry.
-Since then, over past 80 years, the code has gone through consensus development, mitigating the disorder in the industry as a result of widely divergent plumbing practices and the use of many different and often conflicting plumbing codes.
+Since then, the code has gone through consensus development, mitigating the disorder in the industry as a result of widely divergent plumbing practices and the use of many different and often conflicting plumbing codes.

 The rapid development of the Indian Construction Industry in the past decade required the plumbing industry to keep pace with modern plumbing technology.
 For this, the codes, standards and practices required improvements to be comparable to international standards.
 The basic document for plumbing, which can be considered as uniform throughout India, is one part in the National Building Code of the Bureau of Indian Standards, implementation of which is voluntary, until adopted by local statutory bodies.

 With intent to incorporate and implement the latest technology and systems for the protection of public health and hygiene and bring uniformity to the installation of plumbing works throughout the country, IPA has ventured into the preparation of a uniform code, applicable all over India.